 - CDL DUI — If you are a commercial truck driver and were arrested for an OWI and you have a CDL, contact Hessler Law to learn what your options are.

 - DUI Accidents — A DUI charge is severe when it involves an accident.
 Penalties commonly include prison time as well as other consequences, such as having your license suspended or revoked.

 - DUI Causing Serious Injury — If you are convicted of an OWI that caused serious bodily injury, you will have a felony on your record.
 There are possible defenses to this charge under Indiana law.
 Learn more.

 - DUI Involving Drugs — DUI charges involving drugs can be challenging to fight.
 This is because the prosecution only needs to prove that drugs were in your system when you were operating a vehicle.
 Learn more about what we can do to help.

 - Your Driver’s License After a DUI — Being handed a DUI or OWI can result in the following consequences when it comes to your driver’s license.
 Learn more.

-The best way to address an Indianapolis DUI and reduce the harm to your life is to contact a DUI lawyer.
-Call (317) 886-8800 for a free, initial consult.
+The best way to address an Indianapolis DUI and reduce the harm to your life is to contact a DUI lawyer in Indianapolis and is familiar with state law.
+Call 317-886-8800 for a free initial consultation.
 We’ll review what happened and explain your options.

-At Hessler Law, we offer experienced Indianapolis criminal defense attorney with a track record of successfully representing people accused of OWI offenses and facing driver’s license suspensions.
 Our Indianapolis DUI lawyers have experience on both sides of the criminal justice system — both prosecution and defense.
 This gives us a unique perspective on charges such as OWI.
-We know the local prosecutors, clerks, and judges, and how to navigate Indianapolis courtrooms to get you the best possible outcome for your charge.
+We know the local prosecutors, clerks, and judges and how to navigate Indianapolis courtrooms to get you the best possible outcome for your charge.